 - When you learn that they got amazing results from your product or service

-- When they say nice things about you
+- When they say nice things about your company

-You should also have methods for continuously reminding customers to submit referrals.
-You can:
+You should also have methods to remind customers to submit their referrals, such as:

 - Include a link to your referral submission page in your email footer, blog posts, newsletters, login pages, etc.